-Please always mention the option of including charity to your will-writing clients.
+Please always mention the option of including charity to your Will-writing clients - it makes such a difference to both your clients, and to the vital work of good causes across the UK.

-Thank you
+Thank you!

-To find out more, please visit www.rememberacharity.org.uk/join
+To find out more, please visit www.rememberacharity.org.uk/advisers